eeronomicon/grendl/README.md

 #### By _**Stephen Burden, Ryan Apking, HK Kahng, and Jon Toler**_

 ## Description
 In this game, the player travels a star map that is randomly populated with planets of differing trade classifications, buys and sells goods, while maintaining a positive credit balance and a non-empty fuel tank.
+A humble homage to Traveller, Elite, Tai-Pan, and Firefly/Serenity.

 ## User Stories